Famous/famous/README.md

 ## About

 Famo.us is a free and open source JavaScript platform for building mobile apps and desktop experiences.
 What makes Famo.us unique is its JavaScript rendering engine and 3D physics engine that gives developers the power and tools to build native quality apps and animations using pure JavaScript.
 Famo.us runs on iOS, Android, Kindle and Firefox devices and integrates with [Angular][famous-angular], Backbone, Meteor and Facebook React.
-[Famo.us University][famous-university] is a free live coding classroom that teaches all levels of developers how to utilize famo.us to build beautiful experiences on every screen.
+[Famo.us University][famous-university] is a free live coding classroom that teaches all levels of developers how to utilize Famo.us to build beautiful experiences on every screen.

 ## Installation

 ### Simple Installation - Famo.us Starter Kit

-To get up and running quickly, download our [starter kit][starter-kit].
-We've loaded it with examples, demos, reference documentation, and higher-level guides; everything you need to get started.
+To get up and running quickly, download our [**starter kit**][starter-kit].
+We've loaded it with examples, demos, reference documentation, and higher-level guides.

 ### Advanced Installation - Grunt Toolbelt